lestergw/HOF_Predictions/README.md

 * `HallOfFame`: hall of fame voting data at the level of player by year; contains the response variable `inducted`
   * 4,191 observations
   * 9 variables

+For more information about Sean Lahman or the Lahman Baseball Database, see his [Twitter account](https://twitter.com/seanlahman) or his [website](https://www.seanlahman.com/).

 ## Data Cleaning